Generalized momentum operators from Fourier transform correspondence: Introduction

-where $G(k,x) = e^{-ikx}$ if the above definition has to be the familiar inverse FT.
-Now, if we generalise the correspondence to be $k \to f(x) \frac{d}{dx}$, then what are the possible solutions for $f(x)$ consistent with $G(k,x) = e^{-ikx}$?
-This is what we derive next in Section \ref{section:solving_f(x)} which leads us to the Hermitian generalisation of the momentum operator in position basis.
-In Section \ref{sec:eignfn} we solve for the generalised momentum eigenfunctions.
-Section \ref{section:position_operator} deals with the calculation of position operator in momentum space.
-This is followed by a discussion of the generalisation of the fundamental commutator in Section \ref{section:fundamental_commutator} and the resulting considerations.
-Subsequently in Section \ref{section:square_well_potential}, as an illustration, we solve for the eigenfunctions and eigenspectrum of the infinite square well using the generalised momentum operator.
+where $G(q,x) = e^{-iqx}$ if the above definition has to be the familiar FT relation.
+We now ask the following question: If instead of Eq.(\ref{eq:Sec1_mom_pos_1}) we assume a generalized form for the $q-x$ correspondence to be

+then what are the possible solutions for the function $f(q,x)$, consistent with $G(q,x) = e^{-iqx}$?
+This is derived next in Section \ref{section2:solving_f(q,x)} which leads us to the Hermitian generalization of the momentum operator in position basis.
+In Section \ref{section3:eignfunction} we solve for the eigenfunctions of the generalized operator.
+Subsequently in Section \ref{section:square_well_potential}, as an illustration, we solve for the eigenfunctions and eigenspectrum of the 'generalized' Hamiltonian (using the generalized momentum operator) with the same boundary conditions as for the infinite square well problem in QM.
 We finally conclude with a summary and discussion of our results in Section \ref{section:summary}.
+It should be noted that in pursuing this generalization and in what follows, we will think of $q$ as a Fourier domain variable (with the dimension of inverse length) to distinguish it from the eigenvalue variable (denoted by $k$) characterizing the eigenspectrum of the generalized momentum operator.